How to Bulk Delete or Archive Old Facebook Posts

-Previously, Facebook was under fire for making its process convoluted if you wanted to take down a photo, comment or like.
-And those who wanted to delete their account altogether might unknowingly leave a digital footprint, such as a message sent to someone still active on the platform.
+Facebook was under fire for making its process of taking down a photo, comment or like rather convoluted.
+The same applied to those who wanted to delete their account altogether and might unknowingly leave a digital footprint, such as a message sent to someone still active on the platform.

-Thankfully, a new Facebook feature, called Manage Activity, simplifies the deletion of posted content, both in bulk and individually, all in one place.
+Thankfully, a Facebook feature called Manage Activity simplifies the deletion of posted content, both in bulk and individually, all in one place.

-This includes the option to privately archive your posts, to be kept for your eyes only and not completely removed from Facebook.
-So you could, say, save a post you wrote in 2008 that you still find funny — like a haircut gone wrong and your friends’ hilarious reactions to it — but that you don’t want a potential employer to see.
+Introduced in 2020 and updated since then, Manage Activity includes the option to privately archive your posts or keep posts for your eyes only and not completely remove them from Facebook if you’ve had second thoughts about the privacy of your posts on social media.
+So you can save a post you wrote in 2018 that you still find funny — such as a haircut gone wrong and your friends’ hilarious reactions to it — but that you don’t want a potential employer to see.

 1. Open the Facebook app.